tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 Seems to offer [multimedia ebooks](http://mycapstonelibrary.com/login/index.html), most likely delivered through a web page and inserted into a catalog via MARC.

+## EBSCOhost

+Content is streamed in HTML form through a website that offers note-taking and navigation features.
+An option exists to "Download this book (offline)".
+This requires creating a personal EBSCOhost account, independent from your library account.
+Once you do this, you can check out the book and get an ACSM file.

+[The EBSCOhost API](https://support.ebsco.com/eit/ws.php) is a search API.
+Its search results offer a "pdfLink" but I don't see how to square a link to a full-text PDF to the "create an EBSCOhost account, check out a book, download an ACSM file" process I see on the web site.
+The most likely explanation is that the full-text PDF link is for open-access works only.
+That means there is currently no path from a Library Simplified client to an ACSM file.

+In summary, all the ingredients are here for a successful integration, but they are not put together in the way we would need.

 ## Marshall Cavendish

 Ebooks, delivered through a web view.
 [Here's the closest I could get to actual content](http://wdn.ipublishcentral.net/marshall_cavendish/viewinside/46771198771670), and to [the catalog](http://www.marshallcavendishebooks.com/product/adventures-benny).